 In addition to these community efforts, I also actively volunteer and intern in a neighboring town called Wyandanch, which suffers from low rate and quality of education for its residents.
 I have led all kinds of initiatives, whether this means creating free summer coding programs for students and leading fundraisers for underserved schools to receive school supplies.
 My work in Wyandanch has led to a significant uptick in opportunities for local students, and I have even earned news coverage from major outlets for my efforts.

-I am also an ambassador for Peerlift, a unique, completely student-run organization that focuses its efforts on providing one-of-a-kind experiences for high school and college-age students.
+I was also an ambassador for Peerlift, a unique, completely student-run organization that focuses its efforts on providing one-of-a-kind experiences for high school and college-age students.
 The program connects students to a variety of opportunities, such as internships, scholarships and even study abroad programs.

 Here is my biography featured in the HSE Thunderbird: